Franzoli-GitHub/Franzoli-GitHub/README.md

-am franzoli an i code for fun
-you can chat me on discord JohnnyFucker#9473
+am franzoli and i code for fun you can chat me on discord JohnnyFucker#9473